 Vozes da Terra part 1

 Vozes da Terra part 2

 It was at her performance in the National Theatre that she was introduced to elders of the Xavante, who are indigenous to the Mato Grosso; in response to her performance they invited her to visit their village.

 Two years later she travelled across Brazil and was guest in the house of a Xavante Chief and his family.
-Aware that they needed some support she helped members of the community make the preliminary designs for a health centre.
+Aware that they needed some support she helped members of the community make the preliminary designs for the health centre.

-Between 1994 and 1998 Emily made annual visits to the Xavante community and worked in collaboration with them to build and equip a health centre with solar power, to provide basic health care for the village of Marimbu and surrounding villages.
+Between 1994 and 1998 Emily made annual visits to the Xavante community and worked in collaboration with them to build and equip the health centre with solar power, to provide basic health care for the village of Marimbu and surrounding villages.